essif-lab/framework/docs/terms/pattern-identifier.md

 The figure introduces the concept `ID`, the idea of which is that it is a composition of whatever it takes in terms of %%identifiers|identifier%% to be able to identify an %%entity|entity%% of a specific type in a specific context.
 In the simplest case (in a small context, without many %%entities|entity%% to choose from), a single %%identifier|identifier%% may suffice - specifying the entity type may not even be necessary.
 In other cases, a single identifier m ay not suffice, and multiple identifiers are necessary

 :::info Editor's note
 Text to be added from here on.
 Thoughts revolve around changing 'entity type' to 'attribute type' or such.
-That might result in a mapping (Entity, Attribute Type, Identifier) in the current figure to (subject, predicate, object) or pehaps better: (subject, key, value), i.e. (key, value) pairs for an implied subject.
+That might result in a mapping (Entity, Attribute Type, Identifier) in the current figure to (subject, predicate, object) or perhaps better: (subject, key, value), i.e. (key, value) pairs for an implied subject.
 That could form the basis of doing identification in the data realm (which is currently still lacking)
 :::